-- Global business survey finds businesses calling for global agreement on tax planning and more
+- Businesses calling for global agreement on tax planning and more

 As the Organisation for economic cooperation and development (OECD) prepares to deliver the first phase of its base erosion and profit shifting (BEPS) action plan in Australia this week, the Grant Thornton International Business Report (IBR), a survey of 2,500 senior executives in 34 economies, finds the majority of businesses calling for more transparency on acceptable planning, updated tax rules for a modern, digital economy and the harmonisation of global corporation tax rates.